nICEnnnnnnnLee/VideoSnipper/README.md

 * Design a new icon for Addon

 ## Update Log
+* Version 2.2
+    * Add Config to decide whether to alert, copy and download onClick the Addon button

 * Version 2.1
     * Minimize the requied Permission "tabs" to "activeTab"
     * Cut the Permission "notifications", using default js function "alert" instead